-311 Psychology of Prejudice (3)
+311 Psychology of Prejudice (4)

 An introduction to the psychology of prejudice, this course discusses stereotyping, prejudice, and discrimination.
 The course considers a variety of topics including the formation, use and consequences (both positive and negative) of stereotypes and prejudices, and how to cope with and respond to social inequality in ways that may reduce prejudice.
 Major categories of prejudice and stigma will be addressed, including but not limited to: race, gender, weight, class, age, and sexual orientation/identity.
+This course will include group-based discussion, critical thinking activities and reflection activities.
 Prerequisites: PSYC 100, 201.
-Fall or Spring.
+See department chair.

-312 Psychology of Exceptional Children (3)
+312 Psychology of Exceptional Children (4)

-Study of exceptional children, including those with intellectual disabilities, learning disabilities, attention deficit hyperactivity disorders, speech and communication disorders, physical and health impairments, visual and hearing impairments, autism spectrum disorders, emotional/behavioral disorders, and special gifts and talents.
-Discussion includes identification as well as accommodation of these learners in both school and community settings.
+Study of exceptional children, including those with intellectual disabilities, learning disabilities, attention deficit hyperactivity disorders, speech and communication disorders, physical and health impairments, visual and hearing impairments, autism, emotional/behavioral disorders, and special gifts and talents.
+Discussion includes general characteristics as well as individual variation.
+This course is focused on understanding differences rather than adhering to the medical paradigm of deficiency.
 Recommended for teacher licensure students.
 Prerequisites: PSYC 100, 201.
 Recommended prerequisite: PSYC 214 or 319.
 See department chair.

-319 Educational Psychology (3)
+319 Educational Psychology (4)

 An introduction to the principles of educational psychology.
-Topics include cognitive development in childhood and adolescence, theories of learning, individual differences, motivation, assessment practices, and moral and autonomy development.
-Principles of teaching and learning will be applied to understanding and promoting learning in classroom situations.
-Students who have credit for PSYC 318 or 220 may not receive credit for PSYC 319.
+Topics include physical, cognitive, and psychosocial development in childhood and adolescence, theories of learning, individual differences such as intelligence and motivation, and assessment and evaluation.
+Theory and research will be used to understand and explain learning and development, as well as devise strategies to promote optimal learning and development.
+Projects will focus on the potential classroom application of key concepts and theories.
 Prerequisite: EDUC 210 or PSYC 100.
 Fall and Spring.

-322 Sensation and Perception (3)
+322 Sensation and Perception (4)